Iowa School Business Management Academy

 The Iowa School Business Management Academy (ISBMA or “the academy”) prepares school business managers, board secretaries, and school administrators for performance of their business management responsibilities.
 The courses are designed to improve management and leadership abilities of school personnel responsible for human resource services, business functions, and finance operations in Iowa’s schools.

-Registration for the 2021 Spring Academy will open on March 2.
-On March 2, you may begin the online registration process by clicking on this link.
-The link will not work until March 2.
+Registration for the 2021 Spring Academy is now open.
+You may begin the online registration process by clicking on this link.
 Registration closes on April 20.
 You can view the program for this academy by viewing this PDF.

 A. The four-year sequential program is offered at the Scheman Building at the Iowa State Center each spring.

 - Upon completion of Levels I-IV, participants are eligible for an academy “diploma”.